 4. Articles of Incorporation

 The Articles of Incorporation aren’t as high within the hierarchy of governing documents because it is rarely something board or community members need to refer to.
-It is a short document that establishes the homeowners association as a non-profit organization and is filed at the state level.
+It is a short document that establishes the homeowners association as a non-profit organization and filed at the state level.

 Essentially, this document gives the association the legal right to act as a governing body over the community as outlined by the HOA plan and the CC&Rs.
 While it is important within the association, it does not hold much superiority over the other documents.